EgroegCai/How-to-Start-Your-First-Undergraduate-Research/README.md

 _By the time you have reached this section, you should have identified a faculty whom you are interested in working with for your research project and have your resumé and transcript ready.
 If not, go back to Section 1 on Page 2 to identify a faculty member or Section 2 on Page ? to prepare your documents._

 ---
-** NOTE **
+**NOTE**

-If your interested professor is in the same department as you, let your advisor introduce you to her/him.
-If you get to talk with the professor successfully, skip this section and go straight to Section 3 on Page ?.
+> If your interested professor is in the same department as you, let your advisor introduce you to her/him.
+If you get to talk with the professor successfully, skip this section and go straight to .
 ---

 # Prepare for Your First Research Meeting